Pembroke Welsh Corgi

 Shelter Adoption

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Pembroke Welsh Corgis have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to hip dysplasia and degenerative myelopathy.
+Practical Pembroke Welsh Corgis care is shaped by three things: medium size, heavy shedding, and a known predisposition to hip dysplasia and degenerative myelopathy.

 What to Expect